DenisLewandowski/GitHub-Repositories-Fetcher/README.md

 The application is by default exposed on the port `8080`

-## Running the app on AWS
+## Deployment of the app on AWS manually

+### Prerequisites:

+- JDK17
+- Gradle
+- Docker
+- AWS CLI & AWS CDK
+- GitHub token

 There is IaaC subproject `cdk` which utilizes AWS CDK.
 To bootstrap the base infrastructure on a new AWS account you have to run:

 `cdk bootstrap --profile <you-aws-profile>`

-then you should synthesize running:
+Then you should create CloudFormation templates:

 `cdk synth --profile <you-aws-profile>`

-and finally
+Create the VPC and the ECR repository

+`cdk deploy GitHubRepoBaseStack --profile <you-aws-profile>`

+Then build and push the docker image to newly created ECR repository:

+`aws ecr get-login-password --region us-east-1 --profile <you-aws-profile> | docker login --username AWS --password-stdin <ecr-url>`

+`./gradlew clean build -x test`

+`docker build -t github-repo-app:latest ./app`

+`docker tag github-repo-app:latest <ecr-url>:latest`

+`docker push <ecr-url>:latest`

+Finally, deploy the application to the ECR:

-`cdk deploy --profile <you-aws-profile>`
+`cdk deploy GitHubRepoApplicationStack --profile <you-aws-profile>`

-to create ECR repository and ECS cluster